- 7 Shocking Hair Extensions Before & After Transformations - June 25, 2021

-1. Brushing your hair irregularly:
+- 1. Brushing your hair irregularly:

-If you don’t brush your hair regularly then it can cause dandruff in your scalp due to the build-up of dead skin.
+Try to brush your hair regularly.
+If you don’t brush your hair regularly then it can cause dandruff on your scalp due to the build-up of dead skin.

-2. Air pollution:
+- 2. Air pollution:

+Air pollution is also can cause dandruff.
 Due to air pollution, you may face allergic reactions or irritation which can lead to dandruff on your scalp.

-3. Not shampooing enough:
+- 3. Not shampooing enough:

 If you don’t shampoo your hair for long then it can cause dandruff on your scalp due to skin cells and oils buildup on your scalp.